sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

-**Note:** If collecting coverage for multiple test executables, make sure you are not inadvertently overwriting the coverage data of one of your other executables. kcov will automatically store coverage in a new directory for each of your executables.
+**Note:** If collecting coverage for multiple test executables, make sure you are not inadvertently overwriting the coverage data of one of your other executables.
+When you run kcov, it will automatically store coverage in a directory named after the full name of the executable you pass in.
 It will also merge any coverage it finds each time you run it for a different executable.
 This may cause some lines to appear uncovered even though they are covered in another test executable.
-Codecov will automatically search for and merge all of your coverage data automatically.
+Whether or not things are merged should not be an issue for Codecov because it will automatically search for and merge all of your coverage data automatically.
 Coveralls should be able to do this as well.

 The path `/usr/lib` is included in `--exclude-pattern` so that shared